taloncjones/EAAccountCreator/README.md

 # EA Account Creator

 Automate the EA account creation process as much as possible.
 You will be asked for a base email (e.g. base@gmail.com) which will be used for all created accounts (e.g. base+woeriuwyrieh@gmail.com), and a username (must be unique).
-The script will then randomly generate a password, create the account, and store the output to `accounts.txt` for future use.
+The script will then randomly generate a password, create the account, and push the output to a given Google Sheet.

-## Getting Started
-These instructions will allow you to run the EA Account Creator tool on your local machine.

-### Executable
-If you don't wish to build the exe or run via script (which requires you do download chromium/geckodriver) you can run [main.exe](Exe/main.exe) on Windows machines.
-The .exe contains both Chromium and Geckodriver.

-### Prerequisites
-If using [main.py](main.py) install the following:

-Install Selenium
-> ```pip install selenium```
+#### Installation

 Download Chromedriver to the directory containing `main.py`
 > Check your current Chrome version in Chrome by: Menu > Help > About Google Chrome